Chenghua Emperor: Growth of the eunuch bureaucracy

-Rebellions and wars
+Military and foreign policy

-Army
+The imperial army

 The Chenghua Emperor looked up to his military-minded grandfather and father, the Xuande Emperor and Emperor Yingzong, as his role models.
 He followed an active military policy and generously rewarded his generals, appointing nine counts and one marquis for their achievements.

 During the Chenghua era, the Ming army was organized into approximately 500 guards (wei) under the Weisuo system, with each guard consisting of battalions (suo) spread throughout the empire.
 Theoretically, these guards were supposed to have 3 million soldiers, but in reality, the number was only about half of that.
 These guards were overseen by Five Chief Military Commissions.
 Additionally, there were over 70 guard units of Imperial Guards stationed in and around Beijing, theoretically adding another million men to the army.
 However, their actual numbers were much lower, as many of their soldiers were employed as laborers and tens of thousands of supernumerary officers were appointed and paid.
 Unlike the guards under the Five Chief Military Commissions, the Imperial Guards were not subject to their authority.
 They were also exempt from the nine defense areas along the northern border, which had approximately 300,000 soldiers who were better trained and supplied than the inland units.

 In the late 15th century, the military competence of hereditary officers had significantly declined and their ties to the throne had weakened compared to the beginning of the century.
 Instead of inexperienced second- or third titled generation descendants of once successful generals, military matters were now overseen by civilian officials and eunuchs who were committed to military careers.
 These armies were led by officials who were also involved in military affairs, including Han Yong (1422–1478), Wang Yue (1426–1499), Xiang Zhong (1421–1502), and Ma Wensheng (1426–1510).